annotation/text-fabric/docs/Use.md

     There is also a markdown file `about.md` with your description and some provenance metadata.

-    Moreover, a file `RESULTSX.csv` is written into a local directory corresponding to the job you are in, which contains your precise search results, decorated with the features you have used in your searchTemplate.
+    Moreover, a file `RESULTSX.tsv` is written into a local directory corresponding to the job you are in, which contains your precise search results, decorated with the features you have used in your searchTemplate.

     In addition, some extra data files will be written along side.
-    Your results as tuples of nodes, your condensed results (if you have opted for them), and a CONTEXT.csv that contains all feature values for every node in the results.
+    Your results as tuples of nodes, your condensed results (if you have opted for them), and a CONTEXT.tsv that contains all feature values for every node in the results.

     Now, if you want to share your results for checking and replication, put all this in a GitHub repository: